 In-phase and quadrature data were filtered with 15 fiducial non-linear filter to eliminate spherical spikes, which were represented as irregular noise of large amplitude in records and high frequency noise of bird electronics.
 Then, a 20-fiducial low-pass filter was applied to suppress instrumental and cultural noise.
-These filters were not able to suppress all the noise completely, due to irregular nature of noise.
-Also, shifts of 7000 Hz IP and Q records, with amplitude of 5-10 ppm, was observed in some flights.
+These filters were not able to suppress all the noise.
+Also, shifts of 7000 IP and Q records, with amplitude of 5-10 ppm, was observed in some flights.
 Shifts were edited manually where possible.

-In order to remove the effects of instrument drift caused by gradual temperature variations in the transmitting and receiving circuits, background responses are recorded during each flight.
-To obtain a background level, the bird is raised to an altitude of at least 1000 ft above the topographic surface so that no electromagnetic responses from the ground or seawater are present in the recorded traces.
+To remove the effects of instrument drift caused by gradual temperature variations in the transmitting and receiving circuits, background responses are recorded during each flight.
+To obtain a background level, the bird is raised to an altitude of at least 1000 ft above the topographic surface so that no electromagnetic responses from the ground are present in the recorded traces.

 The EM traces observed at this altitude correspond to a background (zero) level of the system.
-If these background levels are recorded at 20-30 minutes interval, then the drift of the system (assumed to be linear) can be removed from the data by resetting these points to the initial zero level of the system.
-The drift must be removed on a flight-by-flight basis, before any further processing is carried out.
+If these background levels are recorded at 20-30 minutes interval, then the linear drift of the system can be removed on a flight-by-flight basis, before any further processing is carried out.
 Geosoft HEM module was used for applying drift correction.
 Residual instrumental drift, usually small, but non-linear, was manually removed on a line-to-line basis.

 When levelling of the EM data was complete, apparent resistivity was calculated from in-phase and quadrature EM components using a homogeneous half space model of the earth (Geosoft HEM module) for 6600, 7000, 980, 880 and 34133 Hz.
-A threshold value of 2 ppm was set for inversion, with a starting value of 500 ohm-m.
+A threshold value of 3 ppm was set for inversion, with a starting value of 500 ohm-m.